Jawnkuin/reactive-redux-state/README.md

 ```

-If you want dispatch another action inside the listen be sure using **asynchronous functions**, otherwise endless loop will be encountered.
+If you want dispatch another action inside the listener, be sure using **asynchronous functions**, otherwise endless loop will be encountered.

 ```javascript
 const listenerA = (preState,nextState) => {